Buying EV Chargers From Bunnings: A Good Idea?

 Bunnings only just stepped foot into the EV charger market but has already pulled the plug on two different chargers.

 Their Deta charger did not appear to be OCPP-compliant, which is a requirement in South Australia and key to future-proofing your device for optimised charging strategies.
-It’s likely the Deta charger got pulled because of this.
-Deta customer service also reported that their charger only had a one-year warranty, which isn’t long enough even for EV charger warranties.
+It’s likely the Deta charger got pulled in SA because of this, as detailed by our installer Anthony.
+Deta customer service also reported that their charger only had a one-year warranty, which is woefully short even for EV charger warranties.

 Not Everything On Bunnings’ Online Store Is Sold By Bunnings